D-backs hand Cardinals second straight loss | Devdiscourse

 Wilmer Flores had three hits, including a two-run homer and a two-run double, and the Arizona Diamondbacks stalled the St. Louis Cardinals' run for the National League Central title with a 9-7 victory on Wednesday afternoon in Phoenix.
 Flores' two-run homer, his ninth of the season, capped a seven-run sixth inning that gave Arizona a 9-5 lead.
 Nick Ahmed and Adam Jones also had run-scoring hits in the rally, during which the Cardinals committed two infield errors, threw two wild pitches and issued two walks while using three relievers.

 Matt Wieters hit a two-run single after the Cardinals loaded the bases with one out in the ninth inning, but Archie Bradley got pinch hitter Paul Goldschmidt to ground into a game-ending double play for his 17th save.
-St. Louis (90-69) lost its second straight and was two games ahead of Milwaukee (87-70) ahead the Brewers' game at Cincinnati later Wednesday.
+St. Louis (90-69) lost its second straight and saw its lead in the Central drop to 1 1/2 over the Milwaukee Brewers (88-70), who defeated the Cincinnati Reds 9-2 later on Wednesday.

 Rookie Randy Arozarena had two hits, including his first major league homer, and stole home, and Jose Martinez had three hits and two RBIs for Cardinals, who conclude the season with a three-game home series against the Chicago Cubs that begins Friday.
 Arozarena stole home to give the Cardinals a 3-2 lead in the fourth inning, and his solo homer in the sixth made it 5-2 before the Diamondbacks rallied in the last of the inning.